Chicxulub Asteroid Landed On The Right Spot And Triggered Dinosaur Extinction, A New Study Reveals

 — Top 10 Tech News (@top10technews1) November 10, 2017

 The team also discovered in the simulation that the location where the asteroid landed was dense in hydrocarbons.
-About 87 percent of the Earth was about less dense.
-These include China, the Amazon, India and Africa, among others, according to The New York Times.
+About 87 percent of the Earth was less dense.
+These include China, the Amazon, India, and Africa, among others, according to The New York Times.

-If in case the asteroid landed on less dense areas, there would be less soot and this means the planet would not have cooled much.
-In this case, if the planet had not so much cold temperature, the dinosaurs might not have become extinct.
-This means too that humans would never have a chance to grow if they survive.
+If the asteroid had landed in a less dense area, there would be less soot and this means the planet would not have cooled as much.
+In this case, if the planet’s temperature had not dropped down so much, the dinosaurs might not have gone extinct.
+This means, too, that humans might never have had a chance to grow if they survived.

 [Featured Image by Utah778/Thinkstock]